Imagic: Text-Based Real Image Editing with Diffusion Models: Experiments

 \subsection{Comparisons}

-We compare Imagic to the current leading general-purpose techniques that operate on a single input real-world image, and edit it based on a text prompt.
-Namely, we compare our method to Text2LIVE~\cite{text2live} and SDEdit~\cite{sdedit}.
+We compare \imagic\ to the current leading general-purpose techniques that operate on a single input real-world image, and edit it based on a text prompt.
+Namely, we compare our method to Text2LIVE~\cite{text2live}, DDIB~\cite{ddib}, and SDEdit~\cite{sdedit}.
 We use Text2LIVE's default provided hyperparameters.
 We feed it with a text description of the target object (\textit{e.g.}, ``dog'') and one of the desired edit (\textit{e.g.}, ``sitting dog'').
-For SDEdit~\cite{sdedit}, we apply their proposed technique with the same Imagen~\cite{imagen} model and target text prompt that we use.
+For SDEdit and DDIB, we apply their proposed technique with the same Imagen~\cite{imagen} model and target text prompt that we use.
 We keep the diffusion hyperparameters from Imagen, and choose the intermediate diffusion timestep for SDEdit independently for each image to achieve the best target text alignment without drastically changing the image contents.
+For DDIB, we provide an additional source text.

-In \autoref{fig:comparison} we display editing results across the different methods.
-For SDEdit and Imagic, we sample $8$ images using different random seeds and display the result with the best alignment to both the target text and the input image.
+\autoref{fig:comparison} shows editing results of different methods.
+For SDEdit and \imagic, we sample $8$ images using different random seeds and display the result with the best alignment to both the target text and the input image.
 As can be observed, our method maintains high fidelity to the input image while aptly performing the desired edits.
-When tasked with a complex non-rigid edit such as making a dog sit, our method significantly outperforms previous techniques.
-Imagic constitutes the first demonstration of such sophisticated text-based edits applied on a single real-world image.
+When tasked with a complex non-rigid edit such as making a dog sit, our method significantly outperforms previous techniques. \imagic\ constitutes the first demonstration of such sophisticated text-based edits applied on a single real-world image. {We verify this claim through a user study in \autoref{sec:user_study}.}